Inquiry submission: supporting new parents and babies

 By the ‘right’ support we mean effective, accessible parenting support.
 We argue this kind of support is central to creating widespread improvements in outcomes for new Australian parents and their children.

-The NSW inquiry – currently being conducted by the Legislative Assembly Committee on Community Services – will focus on ways to improve physical health, mental health and child protection outcomes for new parents and babies.
-Models of support for new parents in other jurisdictions and the role of technology in enhancing support services will also be examined.
+The NSW inquiry – which was conducted by the Legislative Assembly Committee on Community Services – focussed on ways to improve physical health, mental health and child protection outcomes for new parents and babies.
+Models of support for new parents in other jurisdictions and the role of technology in enhancing support services wete also be examined.

 Parenting vs parent support